 Liability: Volunteer Health Care Provider

-A health care provider, who, voluntarily, without compensation, and within the scope of their volunteer duties, provides assistance, services, or advice through a charitable organization, will not be held legally responsible.
+A health care provider who, voluntarily and without compensation, provides professional services within the scope of their license at the request of a hospital, public school, nonprofit organization, a political subdivision, or an agency of the state will not be held legally responsible for acting or failing to act.
 They can be held legally responsible if acting with extreme carelessness or intent to cause harm.

 Liability of voluntary health care provider and sponsoring organization